Yankees overhaul training staff after setting injury record

 Michael Schuk, 37, was promoted to director of sports medicine and rehabilitation following six seasons as the team’s physical therapist and assistant athletic trainer.

-Donovan Santas was hired as assistant director of player health and performance and Brett McCabe as major league strength and conditioning coach.
-The 42-year-old Santas had spent the last 17 seasons with Toronto, the last as head of strength and conditioning.
+Donovan Santas was hired as assistant director of player health and performance, and Brett McCabe as major league strength and conditioning coach.
+The 42-year-old Santas had spent the past 17 seasons with Toronto, the last as head of strength and conditioning.
 McCabe was strength and conditioning coach for San Diego from 2013-18.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports